 Student loans are financial aid provided to students to help them pay for their college or university education.
 The loans are obtained from the federal government, private lenders, or through the college or university itself.
 Federal student loans are the most common type of student loan issued by the U.S. Department of Education.

-Private student loans, on the other hand, are issued by banks, credit unions, and other financial institutions.
+On the other hand, private student loans are issued by banks, credit unions, and other financial institutions.
 Students only have to begin repaying their loans after they graduate or leave school, unlike other types of loans, and repayment plans vary depending on the type of loan.
 Student loans cover tuition fees, room and board, textbooks, and other educational expenses.
 Students must check the amount of money they borrow and explore other financial aid options before obtaining a loan, as the repayment of student loans significantly impacts their financial situation after graduation.

 Mortgage Loans